-In our setting, the model must self-select evidence, rather than just selecting a timestamp provided in the prompt.
+In our setting, the model must self-select evidence, rather than selecting a timestamp provided in the prompt.

 \myparagraph{Attribution and Grounding Methods.} In text domains, existing attribution approaches mainly fall into three groups: (1) Direct generation approaches \citep{weller-etal-2024-according} use attribution from parametric knowledge by prompting language models to cite supporting sources during generation.
 (2) Post-retrieval attribution methods \citep{nakano2021webgpt, menick2022teaching, asai2024selfrag} incorporate an explicit evidence retrieval step and enable citation-aware reasoning.
 (3) Post-generation attribution methods~\citep{gao-etal-2023-rarr, chen-etal-2024-complex,hsu-etal-2024-calm} verify or revise claims after the response is produced.
 Meanwhile, multimodal grounding has become a focus in tasks like long video QA \cite{Wang_2025_CVPR,wang-etal-2025-video}, where models must locate visual segments to support answers.
 Recent efforts \citep{10.1007/978-3-031-72989-8_4,mahmood2025vurf, wang2025activevideoperceptioniterative,li2025adaptive} propose programmatic or agent-based reasoning frameworks that decompose queries into executable steps over video content.
 Modular reasoning approaches structure multimodal inference through specialized sub-modules or visual programs to improve temporal grounding and interpretability \cite{surismenon2023vipergpt,Min_2024_CVPR}.
 These methods improve multimodal retrieval and reasoning but typically focus on answer accuracy or temporal localization over fine-grained attribution of generated claims.